FlightControl-Master/slate/source/includes/Core.Set.md

 -- Define a new SET_CARGO Object.
 The DatabaseSet will contain a reference to all Cargos.
 DatabaseSet = SET_CARGO:New()
 ```
+Creates a new SET_CARGO object, building a set of cargos belonging to a coalitions and categories.

 <h4> Parameters </h4>
 * [SET_CARGO](#set_cargo-class-)